 The Board confirms that the Institute has procedures in place to ensure compliance with current procurement rules and guidelines.
-The Audit of the 2018 Financial Statements identified non-compliant procurement expenditure to the value of €483k (2017:€527k) which includes:
+The Audit of the 2019 Financial Statements identified non-compliant procurement expenditure to the value of €311k, which includes:

-- A facilities management contract of €207k, which was rolled over.
-Tendering for this contract is scheduled for Q4 of 2019. - A strategic partnership for the delivery of accredited programmes €231k.
-A tender competition for this work was advertised in Q1 2019 and is now compliant. - Staff recruitment agency costs of €8k. - Fire alarm installation €37k.
+- A facilities management contract of €180k, which was rolled over.
+Tendering for this contract is at stage 2.

+- Staff recruitment agency costs of €21k.

+- Book purchasing costs of €110k.